dotnetthailand/minimal-portfolio/minimal-portfolio-example/activities/2015-09-09-how-to-use-vim-with-clipboard-on-debian.md

 ---
 layout: post
-activity: How to Use Vim with Clipboard on Debian
+title: How to Use Vim with Clipboard on Debian
 description: "Shortly steps for using Vim Clipboard and breifly vim register Vim usage"
 categories: [en]